There Was Once an Asylum

 James Hogg was appointed in 1898.

-His residence known as Manor House was built and located on high ground but with its main elevation facing south-east, away from the asylum complex while most of the other staff resided off the site.
-For many decades the hospital was serviced by employees who lived in the local area at the time there were a number of staff who had family history of employment at the asylum going back generations.
+His residence, known as Manor House, was built on high ground, with its main elevation facing south-east, away from the asylum complex, while most of the other staff resided off-site.
+For many decades, the hospital was serviced by employees who lived in the local area.
+At that time, several staff members had family members who had worked at the asylum for generations.

-During Hogg's period in charge, the complex changed its name and became known as the Goodna Hospital for the Insane.
+During Hogg's tenure, the complex was renamed the Goodna Hospital for the Insane.

 Henry Byam Ellerton